oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wip.md

 The components of the body of an OpenC2 Command are an action (what is to be done), a target (what is being acted upon), an optional actuator (what is performing the command), and command arguments, which influence how the command is to be performed.
 An action coupled with a target is sufficient to describe a complete OpenC2 Command.
 The inclusion of an actuator and/or command arguments provide additional precision.

 Additional detail regarding the TARGET and ACTUATOR may be included to increase the precision of the command.
-For example, which target (i.e., target specifier), additional information about what is to be performed on a specific target type (i.e., target option), which actuator(s) (i.e., actuator specifier) and/or additional information regarding how a specific actuator executes the action (i.e., actuator option).
+For example, which target (i.e., target specifier), , which actuator(s) (i.e., actuator specifier) .

 An OpenC2 Response is issued as a result of an OpenC2 command.
 OpenC2 responses are used to provide acknowledgement, status, results of command execution, or other information in conjunction with a particular command.